lunarcloud/godot-both-flat-and-vr/README.md

 ## Switchable XR / Flat Modes on Desktop

-Use no argument, or "--xr=false", for standard flat mode.
+Use "--flat", "--flat=true", or "--xr=false" for standard flat mode.

 ![flat-command-option](screenshots/flat-command-option.jpg)

-Use "--xr", or "--xr=true", for XR mode.
+Use "--xr" or "--xr=true" for XR mode.

 ![xr-command-option](screenshots/xr-command-option.jpg)